IAMconsortium/nomenclature/docs/user_guide/validation/data-validation.rst

 item (e.g.: if datapoints are flagged for the ``error`` level, they will not be checked again for ``low``).

+Validation arguments that are identical for all warning levels can be set once as part of the filter arguments.
+This is illustrated in the second criteria item.

-The second criteria item (for variable *Primary Energy|Coal*) uses the old notation.
+The third criteria item (for variable *Primary Energy|Coal*) uses short-hand notation where all filter and validation arguments are given as a simple dictionary.
-Its use is deprecated for being more verbose (requires each warning level to be a separate criteria item) and slower to process.
+This notation can be used if there are no multiple warning levels for the same filters.

 Standard usage
 --------------